jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### FE 3 Interest apportionment for individuals
 Natural persons and trustees: inbound, not described in section FE 2(1)﻿(g) (1) This subpart applies to a natural person or trustee not described in section FE 2(1)﻿(g) with the following modifications:
-  (a) the New Zealand group of a natural person other than a trustee is made up of the person and all associated persons who—
+  (a) the New Zealand group of a natural person is made up of the person and all associated persons who—
     (i) are resident in New Zealand; or
     (ii) are carrying on business in New Zealand through a fixed establishment in New Zealand; or (iii) derive income, other than non-resident passive income, that has a source in New Zealand and for which relief from New Zealand tax under a double tax agreement is unavailable: